-- If your priority date is not current, then you do not have the option to concurrently file.
-You must file the I-140 as a standalone petition, without the I-485.
+- If your priority date is not current, then you do not have the option to file concurrently.
+You must file the I-140 as a standalone petition without the I-485.

-Step 2: If your priority date is current, to decide whether to concurrently file, you should then consider whether your I-140 is eligible for premium processing.
-Premium processing allows you to receive a decision within 15-45 days of filing depending on the type of petition.
+Step 2: If your priority date is current, you should consider whether your I-140 is eligible for premium processing.
+Premium processing provides a decision within 15-45 days of filing, depending on the type of petition.
 EB-1A petitions are eligible for 15-day premium processing, and EB-2 NIWs are eligible for 45-day premium processing.
 I-485s are not eligible for premium processing.

 Benefit #3: Concurrently filing will allow dependents to get their green card-based advance parole and EAD sooner.
 You may want to concurrently file if your dependent(s) need the advance parole and/or EAD as a work or travel document.
 If you filed your dependent's I-485 with advance parole and EAD application, they will receive their advance parole and EAD in about 4-6 months after I-485 filing.
 Their advance parole and EAD will be issued, even if your I-140 is still pending.

-If you are in O-1 status, concurrent filing means remaining in the U.S. and not traveling internationally for approximately 9 months, possibly longer.
+If you are in O-1 or TN status, concurrent filing means remaining in the U.S. and not traveling internationally for at least nine months.
 This is because international travel and re-entry on O-1 after the I-485 is filed, without the advance parole, would risk abandonment of your green card application.
-If you are in O-1, you may not want to concurrently file if you have upcoming international travel.
+If you are on O-1 or TN status, you may not want to concurrently file if you have planned international travel.

 Example 1: Akash was born in India.
 He is not married and wants to file an EB-2 NIW petition.
 He does not have a prior I-140 approval.
 According to the June 2022 Visa Bulletin, Akash would not have the option to concurrently file the I-140 and I-485 because his priority is not current.
 The EB-2 NIW would need to be prepared as a standalone petition, without the I-485.

-With your ability and your family’s ability to travel internationally and work in the U.S. impacted, deciding how to file your green card application is a very personal decision.
-However, you don’t need to make that decision alone.
-Legalpad is dedicated to helping you make an informed decision.
-Reach out if you’d like to chat about your unique immigration situation; we’re happy to help!
+With your ability and your family's ability to travel internationally and work in the U.S. impacted, deciding how to file your green card application is very personal.
+However, you don't need to make that decision alone.
+We're dedicated to helping you make an informed decision.
+Reach out if you'd like to chat about your unique immigration situation; we're happy to help!